tinybirdco/web-analytics-starter-kit/README.md

 Alternatively, you can always navigate to https://analytics.tinybird.co/ and paste your `dashboard` token.

-You'll find this `dashboard` token already created for you on the Tinybird UI, under "Manage Auth Tokens".
+You'll find this `dashboard` token already created for you on the Tinybird UI, under **Manage Auth Tokens**.

 <details>
 <summary><h2>Custom events (optional)</h2></summary>